nion-software/nionswift/docs/user_interface.rst

 Histogram
 =========
-The Histogram shows the frequency of different intensities in the selected data item.
+The Histogram panel (:menuselection:`Window --> Histogram`) shows the frequency of different intensities in the selected data item.

 .. image:: graphics/histogram_panel.png
     :width: 321
     :alt: Histogram Panel

 The bar directly under the histogram displays the color range of the data and will change color to match the color map of the selected display.
 General values about the data (maximum value, mean, minimum value, etc.) are displayed under the histogram.
-If no display panel or data item is selected, the histogram panel will not display anything.
+If no display panel or data item is selected, if more than one display panel is selected, or if the selected display item contains more than one data item, the histogram panel will not display anything.

 To select a range of data, click and drag between two points on the histogram.
 Doing this will zoom into the histogram on the selected range and the associated display panel will only display data values within that range.
 To reset the range, double click on the histogram.